Updated on 5/13/2022

 How Is Anhedonia Diagnosed?

-If you are experiencing symptoms of anhedonia, your first step may be to visit your primary care doctor.
-It’s important to rule out any medical conditions that might cause an inability to experience pleasure.;
+If you are experiencing anhedonic symptoms, your first step may be to visit your primary care doctor.
+It’s important to rule out any medical conditions that might cause an inability to experience pleasure.

-If you are diagnosed with anhedonia by a licensed mental health professional, it’s probable that you will need to treat the mental health issue causing your anhedonia symptoms in order to experience relief.
-So, for example, if depression is causing anhedonia, your therapist will work on treating that.;;
+If you are diagnosed with anhedonia by a licensed mental health professional, it’s probable that you will need to treat the mental health issue causing your anhedonic symptoms in order to experience relief.
+So, for example, if depression is causing anhedonia, your therapist will work on treating that.

 Most cases of anhedonia can be treated with “talk therapy.”
-It’s important that you find a therapist who you feel comfortable with, so that you can honestly share the things you are struggling with.
-It can be difficult to share your experience of anhedonia, so you want to find a therapist who is compassionate and makes you feel safe.;;
+It’s important that you find a therapist who you feel comfortable with as a patient so you can honestly share the things you are struggling with.
+It can be difficult to share your experience of anhedonia, so you want to find a therapist who is compassionate and makes you feel safe.

-You have many options when it comes to therapy.
+There are many different types of therapy available.
 You can find and meet with an in-person therapist near you, or try an online therapist who will communicate via text messaging or video — anytime, anywhere.
 If you are feeling uncomfortable discussing your anhedonia symptoms, online therapy might be a great place to start, because you can share your feelings in the privacy of your own home or anywhere you can connect to the internet.

-Sometimes anhedonia is treated with a psychopharmaceutical , such as an SSRI used to treat depression.
+Sometimes anhedonia is treated with a psychopharmaceutical, such as an SSRI used to treat depression.
 These treatments have a high rate of success.
-Common shortcomings with treatment via SSRIs include patients reporting side-effects such as numbing of feelings, which increases or prolongs the experience of anhedonia.
+Common shortcomings with treatment via SSRIs include a patient reporting side effects such as numbing of feelings, which increases anhedonia severity.
 You can work with your doctor or psychiatrist, however, to figure out the medication type and dosage that works best for you.

 You Can Overcome Anhedonia and its Effects

-One of the challenges of anhedonia is that you may not at first understand that what you are experiencing is common and treatable.
+One of the challenges of anhedonia is that you may not at first understand that what you are experiencing in your daily life is common and treatable.
 You may imagine there is something defective about you, or that you did something wrong to cause the onset of these symptoms.
-You may believe that you will never feel normal again, or that you don’t deserve to; self-blame and shame is common among those experiencing anhedonia.
+You may believe that you will never feel normal again, or that you don’t deserve to; self-blame and shame are common among those experiencing anhedonia.